Conformal prediction beyond exchangeability: Introduction

-Clearly, this upper bound is strictly stronger than~\eqref{eqn:informal_bound_Z}, since the total variation distance between any function applied to both $Z$ and $Z^i$, cannot be larger than $\dtv(Z,Z^i)$ itself---and in practice, this new bound~\eqref{eqn:informal_bound_R} may be substantially tighter.
-For example, if the data is high dimensional, with $Z_i=(X_i,Y_i)\in\R^p\times\R$ for large $p$, then the distance $\dtv(Z,Z^i)$ may be extremely large since $Z$ and $Z^i$ each contain $p+1$ dimensions of information about each data point.
-On the other hand, if we only observe the residuals (e.g., $R_i = |Y_i - \muh(X_i)|$ for each $i$), then this reveals only a one-dimensional summary of each data point, thus greatly reducing the distance between the two distributions, especially if the distribution drift occurs in features that happen to be irrelevant for prediction and are thus ignored by $\muh$.
+Clearly, the bound in \eqref{eqn:informal_bound_R} is strictly stronger than~\eqref{eqn:informal_bound_Z}, because the total variation distance between any function applied to each of $Z$ and $Z^i$, cannot be larger than \smash{$\dtv(Z,Z^i)$} itself---and in many cases, the bound in~\eqref{eqn:informal_bound_R} may be substantially tighter.
+For example, if the data is high dimensional, with $Z_i=(X_i,Y_i)\in\R^p\times\R$ for large $p$, then the distance \smash{$\dtv(Z,Z^i)$} may be extremely large since $Z$ and $Z^i$ each contain $p+1$ dimensions of information about each data point.
+On the other hand, if we only observe the residuals (e.g., \smash{$R(Z)_i = |Y_i - \muh(X_i)|$} for each $i$), then this reveals only a one-dimensional summary of each data point; this typically reduces the distance between the two distributions, and by a considerable amount if the distribution drift occurs in features that happen to be irrelevant for prediction and are thus ignored by \smash{$\muh$}.
 In Section~\ref{sec:examples_theory}, we will see a specific example demonstrating the potentially large gap between these two upper bounds.